 Note that using this option can cause other applications to operate using stale data if they keep the specified file or directory open, since they have no way to know about the external changes.

-Note: This method can only be called when Active is true.
-It may be called both within and outside of events; when called within an event, the Wait parameter must be false, otherwise the call will fail.
+Note: This method can only be called when active is True.
+It may be called both within and outside of events; when called within an event, the Wait parameter is ignored and is assumed to be set to False.